-ADDIS ABEBA – Head of Economic Commission for Africa (ECA) and a Chinese delegation hold talks on the implementation of the ambitious belt and road initiative in the continent.
+ADDIS ABABA – Head of Economic Commission for Africa (ECA) and a Chinese delegation hold talks on the implementation of the ambitious belt and road initiative in the continent.

 Executive Secretary of ECA, Vera Songwe received the delegation from China’s National Development and Reform Commission (NDRC) on Friday at the ECA’s headquarters in Addis Abeba.

 The visit comes follows the signing of the Action Framework on the Silk Road Economic Belt and the 21st Century Maritime Silk Road between the ECA and NDRC in April 2019.

 Zhai Dongsheng, Director General of the Belt and Road Initiative Centre (BRIC) led the Chinese delegation.